Canarie-Sensor-RPI/geocens-js-api/README.markdown

 		done: getSeries
 	});

 This example works in an identical manner to the Data Service example.
-As with the other example, in the case taht multiple `getTimeSeries` requests are made, all the cached data for that observation will be used for drawing the time series chart.
+As with the other example, in the case that multiple `getTimeSeries` requests are made, all the cached data for that observation will be used for drawing the time series chart.

 ##### option: observation